 - Gainax Ending: Any of his more experimental stories, especially "The Nightmare Network".

-- God Is Evil: And how.
-For some explanation, please read "Nethescurial".
+- God Is Evil: For some explanation, please read "Nethescurial".

 - Many of his stories imply that reality itself is inherently malignant.

 - Humans Are Special: Deconstructed in The Conspiracy Against The Human Race.

 - The Little Shop That Wasn't There Yesterday: Ligotti loves ambiguous locations, though "The Astronomic Blur" from "Sideshow," and Other Stories is one of the most unusual.

 - Keep Circulating the Tapes: The seminal Songs of a Dead Dreamer has been reprinted a few times, but none of its edition is currently available through retail.
 Second-hand copies are available online at exorbitant prices.

 - Lost Episode: Several stories published through small-press magazines have never been collected or reprinted.

 - Medical Horror: "The Cocoons" specifically, though hearing that someone bears the title of "doctor" is usually a bad sign in the Ligotti universe.

 - Mind Screw: Par for the course, though some stories ("Eye of the Lynx", "The Greater Festival of Masks", "Notes on the Writing of Horror", "The Nightmare Network") are more perplexing than others.